section-engineering-education/engineering-education/articles/introduction-to-elastic-stack/index.md

 [**Elastic stack** (ELK)](https://www.elastic.co/elastic-stack)  is a bundle of software components that can search, visualize, and manage log files(end to end log analysis).
 <!--more-->

 Computing devices perform activities and processes that upon completion result into logs that are stored as files.
-These log data can be  present in servers(i.e. from completed user authentication processes) as well as mobile devices (i.e from activity log)
+These log data can be  present in servers(i.e. from completed user authentication processes) as well as mobile devices (i.e from activity log).
-The Elastic stack(ELK) provides a log management platform of these log files
+The Elastic stack(ELK) provides a log management platform of these log files.